petrpajdla/stat4arch/index.md

 ### How to submit the report

 Feel free to contact us if you need any help or assistance during the work on your project.
-Simply send us both the source `.Rmd` file and the `HTML` output with your questions and we will address the problem either directly or in class.
+Simply send us both the source `Rmd` file and the `HTML` output with your questions and we will address the problem either directly or in class.

 --------------------------------------------------------------------------------